-▶ Checklist for the confirmation of major CSR activities
+• Checklist for the confirmation of major CSR activities

-Checklist for the confirmation ation of major CSR activities Core subjects Tasks Objectives/Goals Organizational Governance Promoting the realization of our corporate philosophy and strategies Review of goals, standards, etc. Reinforce CSR and compliance Respect for Human Rights Improvement of the awareness of human rights Respect human rights Annyonyioto Rewarding and friendly working conditions Demonstrate every employee's personality and competence, undertake necessary security procedures, and support the coexistence of employees' working life and home life Appropriate Working Environment Ensuring the security of workers Ensure the security of workers Human resources development and training Develop competent human resources who meet the requirements of global human resources and who can manage global operations Reduction of CO 2 emissions as a measure for reducing climate change Further reinforce environmental countermeasures Environmental Conservation Use of renewable resources Preserve resources by reducing the environmental impact Contribution to the recovery of the eco-system Global environmental measures from biodiversity perspectives Fulfillment of Sincere and Fair Business Activities Prohibition of unfair advantage in competition and promotion of fair and open competition Reinforce CSR and compliance Upgrade information security management Provision of Safe, High-Quality and Provision of socially and environmentally beneficial high-quality services Improve service quality Useful Services Promotion of disaster measures to maintain service functions Maintain infrastructure in case of disasters Coordination with Local Communities and International Contribution to the community's cultural activities Contribute to cultures in local communities Society Contribution through donations, etc. Support to victims of disasters
+Core subjects Tasks Objectives/Goals Organizational Governance Promoting the realization of our corporate philosophy and strategies Review of goals, standards, etc. Reinforce CSR and compliance Respect for Human Rights Improvement of the awareness of human rights Respect human rights Appropriate Rewarding and friendly working conditions Demonstrate every employee's personality and competence, undertake necessary security procedures, and support the coexistence of employees' working life and home life Working Environment Ensuring the security of workers Ensure the security of workers Human resources development and training Develop competent human resources who meet the requirements of global human resources and who can manage global operations Reduction of CO_2 emissions as a measure for reducing climate change Further reinforce environmental countermeasures Environmental Conservation Use of renewable resources Preserve resources by reducing the environmental impact Contribution to the recovery of the eco-system Global environmental measures from biodiversity perspectives Fulfillment of Sincere and Fair Business Activities Prohibition of unfair advantage in competition and promotion of fair and open competition Reinforce CSR and compliance Upgrade information security management Provision of Safe, High-Quality and Provision of socially and environmentally beneficial high-quality services Improve service quality Useful Services Promotion of disaster measures to maintain service functions Maintain infrastructure in case of disasters Coordination with Local Communities and International Society Contribution to the community's cultural activities Contribute to cultures in local communities Contribution through donations, etc. Support to victims of disasters